 Understanding IFC

-IFC (Industry Foundation Classes) is a data model developed by buildingSMART International to describe the physical components of all built assets in openBIM workflows.
+IFC (Industry Foundation Classes) is a data model developed by to describe the physical components of all built assets in openBIM workflows.
 It was mainly developed for coordination purposes but can also be used for other use cases, such as structural or energy analysis, cost breakdowns, and work or maintenance schedules.

 When using IFC for data exchange in openBIM workflows, it is important to consider which version, which Model View Definition (MVD), and which file format to use.
 These requirements are based on the intended use cases and are typically defined by the client as part of the Employer’s Information Requirements (EIR) or by the BIM Manager in the BIM Execution Plan (BEP).

-This video provides a simple introduction to IFC for Autodesk Revit users: ▶ Basic IFC Concepts for Revit users
+This video provides a simple introduction to IFC for Autodesk Revit users: ▶

 The IFC data schema is alphanumeric and can be stored in different file formats.
 The following file formats are commonly used and supported by Revit: